roman11x/Rusty-File-Search/README.md

 # Rusty File Search

 A fast, multithreaded file search tool built from scratch in Rust.
-Designed for people who just want to find a file by name — quickly, without the bloat.

 <!-- Screenshot of the tool in action -->
 <!-- ![Rusty File Search demo](screenshots/demo.png) -->